-Table of Contents
+Table of Contents 2

 Collection and storage of information

 About this information

 General information about IVF and ICSI

-Treatment in Trianglen Fertility Clinic .
-4
+Treatment in Trianglen Fertility Clinic

-All types of treatment .
-4
+All types of treatment

-Legal regulations .
-4
+Legal regulations

-Before IVF is started .
-5
+Before IVF is started

-Examinations and tests of the woman .
-5
+Examinations and tests of the woman

-Examinations and tests of the man .
-5
+Examinations and tests of the man

-The steps in IVF/ICSI treatment .
-5
+The steps in IVF/ICSI treatment

-Hormone treatment .
-5
+Hormone treatment

-Hormone stimulation with 'short antagonist' protocol (scheme 4) .
-6
+Hormone stimulation with 'short antagonist' protocol (scheme 4)

 Hormone stimulation

 Antagonist

-Hormone treatment with 'long down-regulation' (scheme 3) .
-7
+Hormone treatment with 'long down-regulation' (scheme 3)

-Down-regulation
+Down-regulation 7

-Hormone stimulation
+Hormone stimulation 7

-Other types of hormone stimulation .
-8
+Other types of hormone stimulation 8

-Clomiphene citrate plus FSH/hMG (scheme 1)
+Clomiphene citrate plus FSH/hMG (scheme 1) 8

-Un-stimulated treatment (scheme 0)
+Un-stimulated treatment (scheme 0) 8

 Final oocyte maturation injection

-Final oocyte maturation with Gonapaeptyl®, Suprefact® (or another 'GnRH agonist')
+Final oocyte maturation with Gonapeptyl®, Suprefact® (or another 'GnRH agonist')

 Oocyte pick-up without pain

-The sperm sample
+The sperm sample 9

-TESA (TEsticular Sperm Aspiration)
+TESA (TEsticular Sperm Aspiration) .
+10

-TESA 10
+TESA

-Possible complications to TESA
+Possible complications to TESA .
+10

-Fertilisation of the oocytes and the first cell divisions
+Fertilisation of the oocytes and the first cell divisions .
+10

 Fertilisation

 Fertilisation with ICSI

 When is ICSI recommended?

-Fertilisation with / 2 ICSI'
+Fertilisation with '1/2ICSI'

 Risks associated with ICSI?

 Fertilisation with donor semen

 Legal and other aspects of using donor sperm

 Donor testing

 Selecting a sperm donor for treatment

 'Anonymous' sperm donor

 'Extended profile' sperm donor

 'Open' sperm donor

 'Known/own' sperm donor

 Ordering donor sperm

 Reservation of sperm from the same donor for future treatment

-Culturing the embryos
+Culturing the embryo into blastocystss

 Culture for 2-3 days

 Blastocyst-culture

-MIRI-incubators for embryo culture
+Incubators for blastocyst (embryo) culture

-Cell culture at 'low oxygen concentration' 15
+Cell culture at 'low oxygen concentration'

-Assisted hatching ('AHA') 15
+Assisted hatching ('AHA')

-Embryo transfer
+Blastocyst transfer

-Hormone treatment after the embryo transfer
+Hormone treatment after the blastocyst transfer

 Pregnancy test

 Positive pregnancy test

 Negative pregnancy test

-Pregnant by in vitro fertilisation

 Pregnancy check-ups

+Pregnancy check-ups

-Multiple pregnancy
+Multiple pregnancy Cancellation of a treatment cycle

 Cancellation of a treatment cycle

-Cancellation before oocyte pick-up

 Cancellation around the oocyte pick-up

 Cancellation after the oocyte pick-up

 Other reasons for cycle cancellation

-···· · · · · · · · · · · · · · · · · · -
+The state of the s

-Dilated fallopian tubes .
-18
+Dilated fallopian tubes 18

-The chance of becoming pregnant by in vitro fertilisation .
-18
+The chance of becoming pregnant by in vitro fertilisation 18

-Detailed results for Trianglen .
-19
+Detailed results for Trianglen

-Complications and risks associated with the treatment .
-19
+Complications and risks associated with the treatment 19

 Undesirable effects of the hormone treatment

-Hormone side effects .
-19
+Hormone side effects 19

-Ovarian hyperstimulation syndrome (OHSS) .
-20
+Ovarian hyperstimulation syndrome (OHSS) 20

-Allergic reactions
+Allergic reactions 20

-Does hormone treatment increase the risk of getting ovarian cancer? .
-20
+Does hormone treatment increase the risk of getting ovarian cancer?

 Complications associated with oocyte pick-up

 Pregnancy complications

 Miscarriage

 Ectopic pregnancy

 Children born after in vitro fertilisation

 Treatment in a new cycle

 'Life style' and other factors

 Folic acid

-Physical exercise .
-22
+Physical exercise

 German measles (rubella)

 Medicine

 Pain-relieving medicine

 Tobacco

 Alcohol

 Coffee/caffeine

-Body weight .
-22
+Body weight

 Environmental factors

 Sex

 Absence from work

 § 56 agreement (for women with Danish social security)

-Informing family and friends .
-23
+Informing family and friends

-Cryopreservation of embryos and transfer of thawed embryos
+Cryopreservation of blastocysts and transfer of thawed blastocysts

-Thawing and transfer of cryo-preserved embryos
+Thawing and transfer of cryo-preserved blastocysts

-Transferring thawed embryos in your natural cycle
+Transferring a thawed blastocyst in your natural cycle

-Transfer of thawed embryos in an estradiol-'stimulated' cycle
+Transfer of a thawed blastocyst in an estradiol-'substituted' cycle

-Referral for treatment in a public fertility clinic .
-24
+Referral for treatment in a public fertility clinic

 Medicine used for in vitro fertilisation treatment

 Medicine for down-regulation (GnRH agonists)

 GnRH Antagonists

 Medicine for stimulation of the ovaries

 Medicine for induction of final oocyte maturation

 Estradiol and progesterone

 Sedating and pain-relieving medicine

 Other types of medicine

 Subsidies for medicine

 Trianglen's employees

 Dictionary

 Prices for treatment

 Overview

+'Flexible 3-treatment package'

 Price list for other services

 Opening hours, telephone hours and contact information

 Mail-contact to the clinic for patients

 Links

-Videos

-Notes .
-30
+Videos 30